Low-Carb Layered Chile Relleno Casserole (with Ground Beef)

 Instructions

-• Brown 1 pound (454 g) ground beef sprinkled with a pinch of salt and pepper.
-Drain off any excess fat.
+• Brown 1 pound (454 g) ground beef in a large skillet over medium heat.
+Drain excess fat.
 Stir in 2 teaspoons taco seasoning.

-• Allow to set for at least 5 minutes before serving.
+• Cool for 10 minutes before serving.
+Serve warm.

 Nutrition